 How Did Cambodia Gain Its Independence from France?

 In 1941 Cambodia got occupied by the Japanese.
 At first, the Japanese enabled French authorities to stay in their posts yet in March 1945 as the Japanese were losing the war they desperately tried to curry favor with the Cambodians.
 They arrested French authorities and pronounced Cambodia ‘independent’.
 However when the Japanese surrendered the French assumed control again.
 They regained Cambodia’s control in October 1945.

 Cambodia fell under Japanese rule amid World War II, however, the ruling power was back in the hands of France after the war.
 Because of unrest, France allowed Cambodia limited self-rule in 1946.

-How Cambodia Gained Independence?
+How Did Cambodia Gain Complete Independence?

 The French allowed the Cambodians to have their political parties and a constitution.
 By the 1949 Treaty, Cambodia was made semi-independent.
 But all these favors done by French did not quench Cambodian’s hunger for full independence, which was not allowed until 1953.